 Ceramics instructor, Dean Hoegger, loves to say, "Yes!"
 He understands the therapeutic value of working with clay and encourages his students to explore this medium while discovering their creative talents.
 He fully supports the exploratory ideas of his students and mentors their independence, helping them find new ways to grow as artists.
 "Yes" will also become your favorite word after you've worked with this gifted and giving instructor.

 Hoegger brings many significant experiences to his Summer Art Studio classes.
 As a professional artist, he has exhibited throughout the Midwest since 1976.
 His recent clay work ranges from wheel-thrown porcelain vessels to hand-built Raku sculpture.
 At times, he gears up his studio for creating large, wheel thrown floor-sized vessels.
-Beside finding his work in local art galleries, Hoegger is a yearly participant in the downtown Green Bay arts festival, Art Street.
+Beside exhibiting his work in local art galleries, Hoegger is a yearly participant in the downtown Green Bay arts festival, Art Street.
 Hoegger not only is a part-time teacher in the Sturgeon Bay School System, but he also holds weekly pottery classes and weekend workshops for high school students and adults.

 Our Photography in Black and White instructor Lindsey Przybylski received her BA from UW-Green Bay.
 Her area of emphasis is in Photography and Graphic Design.
-Lindsey won the Academic Deans Award at this year’s Lawton Gallery Student Juried Show at UWGB for her photograph A Silhouette of Emotion: A Series.
+Lindsey won the Academic Deans Award at this year’s Lawton Gallery Student Juried Show at UW-Green Bay for her photograph A Silhouette of Emotion: A Series.
 She has had a lifelong passion for photography.
 This summer she is looking forward to sharing that passion and all of her knowledge of photography with her students.
-This year will mark her second year with the Summer Art Studio.
+This year will mark her fourth year with the Summer Art Studio.

 A native of the Green Bay area, Judy received her bachelor’s degree from UW-Green Bay and also a masters degree in education from UWGB.
 Judy has spent many years of teaching art in the public schools.
 She hopes to utilize her vast knowledge, experience, and passion to provide that special opportunity for students to develop artistic skills and creativity.